All comparisonsTask Managers

 TickTick

-Google Tasks fails first because advanced recurrence rules and task filters are constrained.
+Google Tasks fails first because it breaks when advanced recurrence rules and task filters are constrained.

 Verdict